trader-xyz/nft-swap-sdk/README.md

 _The missing NFT swap SDK for Ethereum and EVM compatible chains, powered by the [0x protocol](https://0x.org)_.

-Trader.xyz is the easiest, most-powerful NFT swap library available for Ethereum and EVM-compatible chains.
+The easiest, most-powerful NFT swap library available for Ethereum and EVM-compatible chains.
 Works in both browser and node.js.

 ## Overview